-The actions expedied to be taken at the Annual Meeting are described in detail in the attached Proxy Statement and Notice of Annual Meeting of Stackholders.
+The actions expected to be taken at the Annual Meeting are described in detail in the attached Proxy Statement and Notice of Annual Meeting of Stockholders.

-We also encourage you to read the Annual Report.
-It includes information about our company, as well as our audited financial statements.
+We also encourage you to read our Annual Report.
+It includes information about our Company and our audited financial statements.
 A copy of our Annual Report was previously sent to you or is included with this Proxy Statement.

 Please use this opportunity to take part in the affairs of Amkor by voting on the business to come before this meeting.
-Whether or not you plan to attend the meeting in person, please complete, sign, date and return the accompanying proxy in the enclosed postage-paid envelope or submit your proxy by internet or telephone to ensure that your shares are represented at the Annual Meeting.
-Returning the proxy does NOT deprive you of your right to attend the meeting and to vote your shares in person for the matters acted upon at the meeting.
+Whether or not you plan to attend the virtual meeting in person, please complete, sign, date and return the accompanying proxy in the enclosed postage-prepaid envelope or submit your proxy by internet or telephone to ensure that your shares are represented at the Annual Meeting.
+Returning the proxy does NOT deprive you of your right to attend the meeting online and to vote your shares in person during the virtual Annual Meeting for the matters to be acted upon at the meeting.